zhmcclient/python-zhmcclient/docs/development.rst

     `RTD project python-zhmcclient <https://readthedocs.org/projects/python-zhmcclient/versions>`_
     and activate the new version (=branch) ``stable_M.N`` as a version to be built.

+16. If you released the master branch, a new version should be started as described in :ref:`starting a new version`.

+    This may be a new minor version on the same major version, or a new major version.

 .. _`Starting a new version`: